 The Best Cameras for Fashion Bloggers to Buy

-The Best Cameras for Fashion Bloggers if They Want to Go Mirrorless: Sony a6000
+The Best Cameras for Bloggers if You Want to Go Mirrorless: Sony a6000

 Gonna kick this roundup off with my current camera: the Sony a6000.
 I am so obsessed with this camera.
 Honestly: I cannot recommend it enough.
 This is by far one of the best cameras for fashion bloggers on a budget, IMO.
 I really think it’s the best mirrorless camera for fashion bloggers.
 And the best mirrorless camera for travel bloggers.